antipodos/sonarqube_project_report/README.md

 How to read the report
 -

 Every line represents a project.
-Columns show the project metrics using the keys used and explained here: https://docs.sonarqube.org/latest/user-guide/metric-definitions/
+Columns show the project metrics using the keys explained here: https://docs.sonarqube.org/latest/user-guide/metric-definitions/ \
+Character ranges A to F are transformed to numeric values (A = 1, B = 2, ...).